 - Associate Professor, Department of Hematology and Medical Oncology

 - Winship Cancer Institute of Emory University

-Dr. Klisovic is an active member of several professional societies, including American Society for Blood and Marrow Transplantation, American Society of Hematology and American Society of Clinical Oncology.
+Dr. Klisovic is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University.
+She is also an active member of several professional societies, including American Society for Blood and Marrow Transplantation, American Society of Hematology and American Society of Clinical Oncology.
 She also serves on two national leukemia panels.

 Dr. Klisovic received her MD from The Ohio State University College of Medicine & Public Health in Columbus, Ohio.
 She completed her internship and residency in internal medicine at University of North Carolina in Chapel Hill.
 She completed her training with clinical and research fellowships in medical oncology at The Ohio State University, Columbus, Ohio.

 Dr. Klisovic's research focuses on the development of advanced therapies for myeloproliferative disorder and other blood cancers.

 Below is a listing of current federal grants for the above principal investigator.